+4 ways - (Scripture is last, and it is important to have them in the right order)

+1. Creation (Chronologically creation is first.)

+The first way, Tara talked about a few weeks ago.
+God reveals Himself through what He makes - through creation.

+~ Romans Chapter 1 Verse 18-21 (p.
+1254?)
+Paul is writing to 3 groups of people; Christians, Jews and Gentiles (or pagans).

-4 ways - (Scripture is last, and it is important to have them in the right order) Creation - 1.)
-The first way, Tara talked about some last week.
-God reveals Himself through what He makes through creation. - ~ Romans Chapter 1 Verse 18-21 (p.1210-1211?) - "...wrath of God is being revealed from Heaven....For what can be knownis evident to them because God made it evident to them."
+"...wrath of God is being revealed from Heaven....For what can be knownis evident to them because God made it evident to them."
 What God is like can be known in what He has made.
-"For though they knew God, they did not afford Him praise" The people of the time live very close to nature, to the elements; They should be able to know God and what He is like - His Goodness; that He should be thanked, that He should be worshipped.
+"For though they knew God, they did not afford Him praise"

+The people of the time live very close to nature, to the elements; They should be able to know God and what He is like - His Goodness; that He should be thanked, that He should be worshipped.

 Nature also powerfully communicates the power of God and His judgment.
 This made the people very aware of their dependence on God.
-Conscience 2.)
+Perhaps we have gotten away from that a bit with our sturdy houses, air conditioning and grocery stores.

+2. Conscience (Compendium paragraph 372, pg 110) even though this isn't covered until Part 3 Life in Christ, it is an important way that God reveals Himself to us.

 What is Conscience?
 This is from the CCC:

 1776: "Deep within his conscience man discovers a law which he has not laid upon himself but which he must obey.
 Its voice, ever calling him to love and to do what is good and to avoid evil, sounds in his heart at the right moment. . . .
 For man has in his heart a law inscribed by God. . . .
 His conscience is man's most secret core and his sanctuary.
 There he is alone with God whose voice echoes in his depths."

 When he listens to his conscience, the prudent man can hear God speaking.

-This is the definition of Conscience from the Cathechism:
+This is the definition of Conscience from the Catechism: